hyperledger/identus-cloud-agent/docs/decisions/20230516-hierarchical-deterministic-key-generation-algorithm.md

 m/wallet-purpose`/did-index`/key-purpose`/key-index`
 ```

-`wallet purpose` is used to distinguish the wallet purpose for the identity wallet and is a constant for the PRIMS platform `0x1D`, which looks like ID
+`wallet purpose` is used to distinguish the wallet purpose for the identity wallet and is a constant for the PRISM platform `0x1D`, which looks like ID

 `did-index` - the index of the DID, it's possible to create

 `key-purpose` - the purpose of the key associated with the DID.
 There are the following available values for the `key purpose`:

-- unknown key 0 - is an invalid value for the key and shouldn't be used, the index that is not 0 must be provided.
 - master key 1 - is the most privileged key type, when any other key is lost, you could use this to recover the others
 - issuing key 2 - is used for issuing credentials only, it should be kept in a safe place to avoid malicious credentials being issued.
 - key-agreement key 3 - is used to establish a shared symmetric key for secure end-to-end communication, use this key type to encrypt the content.